Ed Sheeran flies to Australia to headline funeral of mentor

-Ed Sheeran flies to Australia to headline funeral of 'father figure and mentor'
+Ed Sheeran flies to Australia to headline state memorial for 'father figure and mentor'

 - Credit: Zakary Walters

-Suffolk's superstar Ed Sheeran has spent two weeks in quarantine in Australia, after being granted an exemption to travel there for the funeral of a close friend.
+Suffolk's superstar Ed Sheeran has spent two weeks in quarantine in Australia, after being granted an exemption to travel there to perform at a state memorial for a close friend.

 Award winning music executive Michael Gudinski founded the famed Mushroom Records in 1972 and is known for signing iconic performers such as Kylie Minogue.